 Puerto Rico has limited natural resources.
 Tropical rainforests cover parts of the north side of the island, and thorn and scrub vegetation predominate on the drier south side.
 Most of the island’s original vegetation was removed through centuries of agricultural exploitation.
 The mountainous terrain that dominates much of the island’s surface considerably handicaps agriculture.
 Only clay, silica sand, and stone are found in economically significant quantities.
 The river courses on the south coast are dry most of the year, carrying water only after rainfall.
 Agriculture, forestry, and fishing account for a relatively tiny amount of the gross domestic product (GDP) and employment.

 Due to historic overfishing, current fishing pressure, coastal storms, and habitat changes queen conch numbers have declined.
-To combat this decline, a partnership in Puerto Rico is working to farm conch for release into the wild and for sustainable seafood production.
+To combat this decline, a partnership in Puerto Rico is working to farm conch for release into the wild and sustainable seafood production.
 Culturally, conch has deep roots in Puerto Rico dating back to the indigenous Taino who ate conch and used its shell for art, decorations, and the famous ‘Guamo’ the conch shell trumpet.
 Through the grant, NOAA is supporting the renovation, installation, and operation of The Queen Conch Hatchery located in Naguabo.
 Providing accessibility and restoring an ocean-based economic opportunity allows local communities to remain working on the water while using the conch harvest skills passed down through generations.
 Like many other aquaculture projects, queen conch aquaculture is working towards providing sustainable seafood, improving economic opportunities in coastal communities, and increasing aquaculture literacy.

-Puerto Rico offers great opportunity for seasteading to help restore some of the vital infrastructure lost during previous weather events.
+Puerto Rico offers a great opportunity for seasteading to help restore some of the vital infrastructure lost during previous weather events.
 It also provides Arktide with the opportunity to develop and expand existing aquaculture.
 Most importantly Puerto Rico is a strategic location to help connect with other Caribbean and Central American nations as well as international trade routes.